keikai/doc/dev-ref/Control_Components.md

 ## Set Spreadsheet Properties by API

-After we retrieve a reference to a component, we can use its API to manipulate a component.
+After you retrieve a reference to a component, you can use its API to manipulate a component.
 The basic usage is to set (or get) a component's properties.
 Each Spreadsheet's property listed in previous section has a corresponding getter and setter.
 For example,`setShowToolbar()` and `isShowToolbar()` corresponds to the attribute `showToolbar`.
 You can read Javadoc for the complete list of getter and setter.

 **Setter usage**